binoyskaria/cifar_Dataset_Image_Annotator/README.md

 Assumptions

-  -Have a good internet connection that does not block MongoDB Connections -node and npm is installed in your system
+  -Have a good internet connection that does not block MongoDB Connections <br/>
+  -node and npm is installed in your system<br/>

 How to Run